Visionary98/Visionary98/README.md

 - 👋 Hi, I’m @Visionary98
 - 👀 I’m interested in Python
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python: Telegram bot, Django, request
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...